teahaz/teahaz-server/README.md

 IMPORTANT
 =========
-This server is no where near done yet!
+This server is nowhere near done yet!

-this readme doesnt really have anything useful in it
+this readme doesn't really have anything useful in it
 ----------------------------------------------------
 TODO: fix this ^^